Cutwork: Czech Republic

+Lefkaritika is the characteristic type of embroidery art in Cyprus, dating back to at least the fourteenth century.
+The first Lefkara Lace was made from the local white cotton fabric produced in Cyprus.
+A combination of stitches and cuts is used.
+Women embroideresses in Pano Lefkara, called "ploumarisses" organised their production from home.
+Men from Lefkara, called "kentitarides", were merchants and they traveled across Europe and Egypt and other areas.

 Italy

 Embroidery pattern books after 1560 focused heavily on cutwork, as it became very popular in Italy.
 Initially, scrolling patterns worked in punto in aria were most evident, changing at the end of the century to reticella.
 The punto in aria technique involved laying threads over a linen ground, and then cutting the ground away.
 It was often use for freer patterns than the more geometric reticella, where squares of the ground cloth were cut out and embroidery was then applied.

 Madeira

 in the 1850s, an Englishwoman, Miss Phelps, arrived in Madeira to recuperate, and she gave lessons in broderie anglaise.
 In the 1920s, after noting many skilled needlewomen. the Madeira Embroidery Guild was formed.
 Amongst its purposes was to set the pay and standards for embroiderers on the island.
 As indicated by the existence of the guild, many women in Madeira engaged in embroidery as a way of earning money for their families.